 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Family Distress: K3's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Family Distress: K3, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-Family Distress: K3 needs time and space to himself, as any child does, but he cannot easily ask for this because of his deep fear of being rejected and alone.
-Because others' feelings are so important to him, he is likely to stifle his own direct expression of need in [...]
+Parents and family members may need to be careful of taking advantage of his generous heart through making him feel responsible for their own well-being for he will accept such responsibility without question, to his great detriment later.
+Family Distress: K3 needs time [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
 The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Family Distress: K3's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
 He is likely to function well in school groups, and may take on the role of mediator in the family if quarrels arise between parents or siblings.
 He is sensitive to the feelings of others and possesses a great deal of natural tact.
 Most of all, Family Distress: K3 loves [...] [..]
+Family Distress: K3 can easily be overwhelmed by such emotional undercurrents and may try to shoulder a burden of responsibility much too great for any young person.
 Be careful not to inadvertently exploit his instinctively sympathetic responses.
-He needs to be close to others, but should not be turned into a small parent just because his real parents cannot cope.
-It would be unwise to use the word "selfish" as a weapon to discipline [...]
+He needs to be close to [...]
 Hidden traits Family Distress: K3 is not, however, quite as he appears.
 He has much more resilience, toughness and self-centredness than he wishes or is able to show, and his secret need for autonomy is in direct contrast to his more overt dependency on others.
-This hidden side of his [...]
+This hidden side of [...]
 IV.
 Emotional Needs and Patterns in Relationships

 This chapter contains valuable information on the child's basic needs and the relationship with his parents.
 The complete horoscope covers this chapter on 5-6 pages.Every child has particular ways in which he or she experiences and seeks emotional contact with others, and this may not always accord with other, more dominant personality traits.
 As a reflection of the paramount importance other people have for him, Family Distress: K3's deepest need in relation to others is the feeling that they can provide an order and structure which keeps the world together.
 Although he may sometimes be temperamental and moody, [...] [..]
 This will be especially true if absences disturb the continuity of the relationship.
 Such information should come directly from father to son, not communicated by other family members who may have their own emotional grievances or interpretations.
 Family Distress: K3 does [...]
 V. Fears and Insecurities